crate/cratedb-guide/docs/feature/query/recurrent.md

 FROM sensor_readings_raw;
 ```

-In certain cases, it can make sense to precalculate the result, e.g. due to strict performance requirements or a high volume of identical queries.
+In certain cases, precalculating the result improves performance when you face strict requirements or handle a high volume of identical queries.

 We create a second table that stores the result set of the above query:
 ```sql